 Radek Honzik is Programme leader for MSc Computing.
 He teaches advanced databases with an additional focus on the logical structure of programming and query languages.

 Maia Horniak is an internationally acclaimed director in film/TV and documentaries, with over 15 years of professional industry experience, which she now brings to her role as programme leader for the third year of the BA in Creative Media Production.

 Joel has been a lecturer at Prague College since 2011, and has also worked in sales, public relations and advertising both in the USA and in the Czech Republic.

 Zuzana Kaiserova started to work in media in 1999 and spent a number of years working and studying in the United Kingdom.

-Azadeh Mohammadi Kangarani is a TV producer/director at Radio Free Europe/Radio Liberty and a freelance theatre director, actress and producer.
+Azadeh Mohammadi Kangarani is a TV line producer and director, as well as a freelance theatre director, actress, and producer.

 Michal Marianek teaches at Prague College School of Art & Design.
 He is a Czech audio-visual artist, pedagogue, curator and coordinator of cultural events.

 Born in 1984, Omid Marzban is a multimedia journalist based in Prague, Czech Republic.

 Alexandru Mihnea Moucha has vast experience in the areas in which he teaches: computer networks (LAN, MAN, WAN, WLAN, modern internet technologies, routing and switching, security, design and architecture, audit, communication protocols and their design).